 Urinary Microbiome

 Testing the urinary microbiome is not something that is easily done at this point.
 However, there are many great tests for analyzing the gut microbiome.
 And research shows that there is a connection between the gut microbiome and the urinary microbiome.
-The GI360 Microbiome Stool Test from Doctor's Data is an excellent option for assessing the health and microbial makeup of the gut and urinary tract.
+The GI360 Microbiome Stool Test from Doctor's Data is an option for assessing the health and microbial makeup of the gut and urinary tract.

 Histamine